 Power tends to flow up hierarchy unless it is reclaimed from below.
 By creating a context for hyper-local democracy, we can give ourselves not just a personal voice, but a collective voice that other levels of power need to contend with.

 The conventional place of democracy is in making and enforcing rules, which is called government.
 But the entities that influence much of our lives are not governments, but corporations.
 And corporations are usually not democratic in any meaningful way.

-This prevalence of undemocratic corporate power is at work in many of the most pressing problems we face, including polarization in politics, catastrophic inequality, climate change, and an epidemic of meaninglessness.
-The force of the market is supposed to provide a feedback loop on corporate behavior, but it doesn’t work for this task, because it demands that citizens — who care about all sorts of facets of the world around them — be reduced to consumers, whose care can only be voiced through shopping.
+This prevalence of undemocratic corporate power is at work in many of our most pressing problems, including polarization in politics, catastrophic inequality, climate change, and an epidemic of meaninglessness.
+The force of the market is supposed to provide a feedback loop on corporate behavior, but this logic demands that citizens — who care about all sorts of facets of the world around them — be reduced to consumers, whose care can only be voiced through shopping.
 We live in democratic nations, but in openly plutocratic economies.